The Cost of In-Home Care Versus Senior Community Living

 For some, those joys mainly take place in their home, while others prefer enjoying their senior years in communities.

-AARP reports that nearly 90% of seniors want to stay in their homes for as long as they can.
+AARP reports that 77% of seniors want to stay in their homes for as long as they can.
 A person’s house offers familiarity and memories, but as we age, living at home might not be the best option, physically or financially.

-• Internet, Telephone and Cable: Seniors will pay about $165 a month for a landline phone, internet and cable package, according to research by Mintel.
+• Internet, Phone and Streaming: Seniors will pay about $209 a month for phone, internet, and streaming, according to Move.org.

-These standard expenses to operate a home can cost seniors between $1,451 -$1,630 each month, before including other essentials such as food and transportation.
+These standard expenses to operate a home can cost seniors between around $2,000 to $3,000 each month, before including other essentials such as food and transportation.

-The monthly average for groceries, transportation and other necessities is as follows:
+Here are the monthly averages for groceries, transportation and other necessities:

-Adding these essentials, a senior’s cost of living at home increases to between $2,591 and $2,795 each month.
+Adding these essentials, a senior’s cost of living at home increases to between around $3,200 and $4,300 each month.

 • Maintenance and home repairs